google/dart-neats/typed_sql/doc/02_inserting_rows.md

 }
 ```

-For the remainder of this document we shall assume that `db` is an instance of
+And assume that `db` is an instance of
 `Database<Bookstore>`.

 ## Insert a row in the `authors` table
 If we want to insert an author into our database we can do that as follows:

 ```dart bookstore_test.dart#authors-insert
 await db.authors